angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 Sideboarding was a scary prospect.
 What {W}{U} lacks in terms of pressure in game 1 it can make up for in potential toolbox cards in games 2 and 3.
-Torpor Orb, Meddling Mage and :card[Ethersword Canonist] all came to mind and so I boarded thinking these elements likely.
+Torpor Orb, Meddling Mage and :card[Ethersworn Canonist] all came to mind and so I boarded thinking these elements likely.
 As I was against a tempo deck I didn't really want to stress my mana out so I decided to ignore the {R} splash for now.
 Additional Duress came in, I think Chain and Massacre both came in too.
 Probably